newbpydev/11-equalizer-landing-page-svelte-ts-vite-scss/README.md

 ## Overview

-This is my solution to the Product preview card component challenge.
-It is a simple card that shows the image of the product and a description with the price and a button to add to cart.
+This is my solution to the Equalizer Landing Page challenge.
+This is a landing page for a mobile app called equalizer that uses Svelte, Vite, TypeScript and custom SCSS.
+The user can get information about the product and links to download the app either from the iOS App Store or the Android Play Store.
+The user can also get in contact with the company using the social sites or through email.

 ### Screenshot